 Climate Change: The concentration of carbon dioxide that is currently in the atmosphere – currently 421 PPM (according to the latest daily co2 reading on co2.earth) - is higher than at any time in at least 800,000 years.
 Since the Industrial Revolution in the mid 18th Century, carbon dioxide levels have risen by more than 30%.
 In addition, other greenhouse gases such as methane and nitrous oxide are also released through human activities and contribute to climate change.

 Here are a few other nuggets of information about the emergency, as reported by the BBC (for more information, see this useful article that explains Climate Change):

 · The world is about one degree Celsius warmer than before widespread industrialisation

 · The 20 warmest years on record all occurred in the past 22 years

 · If the current warming trend continues, temperatures could rise 3-5 degrees Celsius by the end of this century.

 · Temperature rises of 2 degrees Celsius had long been regarded as the gateway to dangerous warming.
 More recently, scientists and policymakers have argued that limiting temperature rises to 1.5C is safer.

-Travelling to and from a holiday is often responsible for at least 70 per cent of the carbon emissions of the entire trip.
+It's important to consider the whole life-cycle of your holiday – not just what you do in the holiday destination – as travelling to and from a holiday is often responsible for at least 70 per cent of the carbon emissions of the entire trip.
 Most forms of transport burn fossil fuels that emit carbon dioxide, which contributes to climate change, so the most effective way to be a greener traveller is to reduce those emissions caused by travelling to and from your holiday destination.

 The easiest way to achieve to this is to reduce how far you travel and/or and to travel in a way that burns less fossil fuels using lower carbon modes of transport; or by not travelling in a vehicle at all, choosing instead to travel on foot, by bike or under sail.